haleanana/our-recipe/README.md

 4. For recipes to have that "home-made" feel.
 5. Access the website from any device.

+### Research

+I visited a number of recipes website for inspiration and to discover what works and what doesnt.
+I personally find it irritating that when I pick a recipe, I have to scroll past blogs and photos before getting to the information Im after.
+I also found that most recipes have a restaurant and commercial feel to it.

 ### Design choices

 **Colour scheme**